ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/user_defined.rst

-User Defined Global Variables
+User-Defined Global Variables
 =============================

+.. rst-class:: cp-path

+**Control Panel Location:** :menuselection:`Design --> Templates -->
+Global Variables`

 Custom, user-defined global variables can be created for use in any Template.
-In the Control Panel > Templates page, click the Global Variables link at the top of the page.

 User-defined global variables can hold any **static** information.
 These variables can be useful for things like site header, footers, copyright